-Figure 9 Average Latency for different message sizes with Kafka.
-The different lines are for different message sizes.

-For Kafka we did the same test.
+We did the same test with the Kafka broker.
 Because we partitioned each topic in to 4, all 4 spouts were actively reading from the Topics.
 This is the advantage of having a Kafka like distributed broker.
-The latency observed is shown in Figure 11.
+The latency observed is shown in Figure 10.
 As expected, there were big variations in the latencies observed.
 We tried to remove these big numbers and draw the graph to see how they affect the average latency.
-Figure 11 shows graphs with values > 200 removed.
+Figure 10 shows graphs with values > 200 removed.
 We can observe that the average latency is at a considerable low range after these very high values are removed.
+Kafka is a relatively new broker under development and we believe its development community is working on fixing these issues with the broker and expect these variations to reduce in future versions.